mozaik-association/mozaik/docs/Contacts Module.md

 ## Co-residencies

 When two or more people share the same address, they can be grouped into a co-residency.
-This idicates that those people are no duplicates but simply share the same adress.
+This idicates that those people are no duplicates but simply live in the same acomodation.

 Co-residencies allow you to :